lmsac/DeepGP/User_guide.md

 The description of the parameters for the command line is consistent with those used in `3_replace_predict_byBY.py`.

 For retention time prediction, the “mouse_rt” model has been specifically trained using mouse datasets.
 This model is utilized in the current process for making retention time predictions.
-We have uploaded this trained model to [DeepGP GitHub Release Page](https://github.com/lmsac/DeepGP/releases/).
+We have uploaded this trained model to [Google Drive](https://drive.google.com/drive/folders/1J4CKnsrikETNgcLj9xL5eRjWqC0oQx8Q) and the model will also be made publicly accessible [DeepGP GitHub Release Page](https://github.com/lmsac/DeepGP/releases/).
 It takes 38 seconds to predict iRT for 6254 spectra on a single RTX 3090 GPU.

 All the demo data and code are provided.
 A sentence with gray background indicates it is a sentence of code.
 If you have any further questions, please don't hesitate to ask us via: liang_qiao@fudan.edu.cn.
 You could also go to the homepage of DeepGP on GitHub to ask a question.